mimachniak/sysopslife.pages/_posts/2025-08-01-Bicep-Graph-Extension.md

 ## Deploy options

-We can deploy this code on any target scope as it support, and using **Azure CLI** or **PowerShell**, for troubleshooting is better to deploy on Resource Group or Subscription as it easy to read logs and check mistakes.
+We can deploy this code on any target scope as it support, and using **Azure CLI** or **PowerShell**.
+For troubleshooting is better to deploy on Resource Group or Subscription as it is easy to read deployment logs and check mistakes, example descibe below.

 ```powershell